 - Do not wash before freezing.
 Stem.

 - Pack without sugar or syrup.
-Place on a try and freeze until frim.
+Place on a tray and freeze until firm.
 Pack in freezer bag.
 Wash before serving.